localstack/docs/content/en/user-guide/aws/bedrock/index.md

 Per default, we only start it once you send a request to one of the `bedrock-runtime` APIs.
 However, if you want to start the engine when localstack starts to avoid long wait times on your first request you can set the flag `BEDROCK_PREWARM`.

+On startup, the `DEFAULT_BEDROCK_MODEL` is pulled from the Ollama library and loaded into memory.
+However, you can define an additional list of models in `BEDROCK_PULL_MODELS` to pull additional models when the Bedrock engine starts up.
+This way you avoid long wait times when switching between models on demand with requests.

 ### List available foundation models

 You can view all available foundation models using the [`ListFoundationModels`](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_ListFoundationModels.html) API.